Consensys/doc.goquorum/docs/Concepts/Multitenancy/MultiplePrivateStates.md

 It may be the case that a tenant of a node wants to upgrade their node to support MPS but continue running as the only tenant.

-In this case, the Tenant's Tessera version will need to be upgraded.
-No `residentGroups` will need to be added to the configuration since there is only one Tenant on the node.
-All of the Tenant's public keys will be automatically added to the default "private" resident group upon Tessera startup.
+In this case, the Tenant's Tessera version will need to be upgraded and `residentGroups` must be configured.
+In the case of a single tenant, the `residentGroups` should be configured so that there is one private state that contains all of the Tenant's Tessera keys.

 ## MPS APIs